flipcoder/textbeat/README.md

 ```

-# Overview
+# The Basics

-If you're familiar with trackers, you should pick this up quite easily.
+If you're familiar with trackers, you may pick this up quite easily.
 Music flows vertically, with separate columns that are separated by whitespace or setting separators.

 Each column is represents a track and they default to separate midi channel numbers.